-Attorney David L. Zerbe has extensive experience guiding clients through the dissolution process.
+The Zerbe Firm has extensive experience guiding clients through the dissolution process.
 We understand the sensitive nature of child custody disputes.
 It is our goal to resolve these matters as much as possible through the process of mediation.
 If it becomes necessary, our trial experience will greatly benefit our clients if child custody must be argued in court.

-Factors Courts Look At In Indiana Child Custody Cases
+Factors Courts Look At In Child Custody Cases